reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 end
 ```

+(Don't forget to save your file.)

 Next we open `spec/features/writing_posts_spec.rb`.

-This time we need to set
-the post to be published properly.
-Remember that each of these feature specs is
-automating a theoretical tester clicking around in a browser.
-An actual user
-would just click the "Published" checkbox in order to make sure their new blog
+This time we need to set the post to be published properly.
+Remember that each of these feature specs is automating a theoretical tester clicking around in a browser.
+An actual user would just click the "Published" checkbox in order to make sure their new blog post is published.

-post is published.
-Lets update the spec to reflect that:
+Let's update the spec to reflect that:

 ```ruby
 require 'rails_helper'